IamnotTanzania/Code-list/typesofperson.md

 89. Tiger: likes vicki, jk
 90. Jester Cookie: people threaten- wait no, torture him by saying that they'll eat him
 91. WaspVenom / Waxvenom: extremely real villager with very cool trades, and also a super cool mc player
+92. Seto: very nice tag + idk what to say due to rare appearances
-92. Others: *writes in the issues section*
+93. Others: *writes in the issues section*